 3.3 In-depth analysis and study

-A volume study for a housing development of 200 apartments was carried out in 2012 for sizing purposes.
-A calculation model was created to simulate how the flow of materials and transports would affect CCC and its design.
+A volume study for an actual housing development of 200 apartments was carried out in 2012 for sizing purposes.
+A calculation model was created to simulate how the flow of materials and transports would affect BLC and its design.